The ‘Beauty And The Beast’ Script Never Said ‘LeFou Is Gay’

 While the majority of social media users seem to agree that it’s about time for a Disney movie to explore a gay storyline, there were those who wondered, “Why does Beauty and the Beast need a gay character?”

-Whenever LGBTQIA+ characters are introduced into mainstream stories, the filmmakers are often accused of squeezing gay, lesbian, bi-sexual, transgender, queer, intersex or asexual stories in where they are not “necessary.”
+Whenever LGBTQIA+ characters are introduced into mainstream stories, the filmmakers are often accused of squeezing gay, lesbian, bi-sexual, transgender, queer, intersex, or asexual stories in where they are not “necessary.”

 And while there is a perfectly legitimate reason why Beauty and The Beast finally features a gay character (in fact, Disney should have done this back in 1991), the news drew ire from some social media users, who accuse the Beauty and The Beast producers of making a forced political statement.